askabt/resql/README.md

 });
 ```

-ResQL is also faster, making a single SQL query (using subqueries
+ResQL is also more efficient as it makes a single optimized SQL query (using
-and joins where necessary) instead of multiple queries in series.
+subqueries if necessary):

 ```sql
 SELECT * FROM "Courses" WHERE id IN (